AlbertoRuSanchez/spring-boot-jpa/README.md

 ### Some interesting JPA annotations

 #### Cascade
-When you persist and object to database, you can configure it to auto-update the parent.
+When you persist an object to database, you can configure it to auto-update the children.
 For example, if you create a new customer object that has a relationship to invoice by OneToMany, with cascade you can set a list of invoices to the customer, then save de customer on database, and table invoice will get persisted with those invoices.

 There are several types of cascade configurations, depending on the operation to database that you want it to fire the automation.
 They must be included in the parent and they are: